ognjenburmaz/project-angler/README.md

 ## Possible Updates

-Database should be normalized.
+Needs more robust validation and better error handling.
 Should add some statistics processing and an admin dashboard.
-Implement JWT and Redis, switch to Angular for front.
+Could add Redis for caching and deploy to Hetzner VPS.